AstroNvim/astrocommunity/README.md

 **Notes:**
 - To disable imports, set the `enabled` option to `false`.
 You have two approaches to modify an existing plugin: use the full repository name (e.g., "m4xshen/smartcolumn.nvim") or the module name (e.g., "catppuccin").
 Remember, the module name might differ from the folder name.
-- It's recommended to use the full import path when customizing a plugin, instead of shorthand.
+- It's recommended to use the full import path when customizing a plugin, and not the shorthand notation of just the repository name.

 ## Contributing